TZstatsADS/spring-2022-project2-group-12/README.md

 	+ Jiaxin Yu contributes to the ‘Shooting cases’ page.
 	+ Nichole Zhang contributes to the ‘Hate Crime’ page.
 	+ All team members helped in debugging and deploying the app.
-	+ Jiaxin You presents the project.
+	+ Jiaxin Yu presents the project.
 	+ All team members approve our work presented in this GitHub repository including this contributions statement.